 Some people go their entire lives without ever being in a serious automobile accident.
 For those who are not so fortunate, a major car crash can forever alter their lives.
 The long-term effects of catastrophic injuries, financial losses caused by medical bills, and the emotional effects of this kind of trauma can change the course of a car accident victim’s life—and not for the better.
-At the Law Offices of Shane Smith in Ohio, we fight hard to lessen the effects a catastrophic vehicle crash has on our clients’ lives to give them a chance at the future they would have had if they had not been in the crash.
+At Shane Smith Law in Ohio, we fight hard to lessen the effects a catastrophic vehicle crash has on our clients’ lives to give them a chance at the future they would have had if they had not been in the crash.

 Causes of Ohio Auto Accidents

 Let’s face it—sometimes people are injured in crashes they caused themselves.
 When that happens, they deal with their own insurance providers and hope for the best.
 However, when you are injured because another driver made a mistake or intentionally took risks, you may have a legal claim against him.
 When you call our Cincinnati office for help, we will give you a free case review to determine whether you have a case.
 Some of the ways other drivers are at fault in causing a crash include the following: